VACCINATIONS

 Dr. Karen Becker talks about pet vaccinations and also encourages you to find a holistic veterinarian who will partner with you to keep your pet healthy.

-Our highest concern, as a pet owner and dedicated breeder, is the history of over-vaccination in the pet industry and the associated negative consequences.
-Current law is founded by outdated research and fear of the zoological spread of disease(s) from animals to humans.
-Some people claim that it is less about those things and more about lining the pockets of pharmaceutical companies.
+Our highest concern, as a pet parent and dedicated breeders, is the history of over-vaccination in the pet industry and the resulting health problems.
+Current law is founded by outdated research and fear of zoological transmission of disease from animal to human.
+Some speculate that it is less about the transmission of disease and more about lining the pockets of pharmaceutical companies.
 We belief that it started as the former, and evolved into the latter.

 To know more about immunity and the efficacy of vaccines, please read publications or watch videos by the worlds leading pet immunologist, Dr. Ronald Schultz.
 He has been present through the drastic evolution of vaccinations and their protocols since the mid 1900’s.
 He offers interesting insight about the efficiency and necessity of booster requirement of older and younger pets.